Shaun-Finnegan/Shaun-Finnegam-Milestone-project-2/README.md

 ### Javascript
-The service that Iused to test and validate my Javascript was [JS Hint](https://jshint.com/) I tested each of the 4 JS files in my project seperatley and was pleased to find that the only issues that occured where a few unnecessary semi colons and one unused variable.
+The service that Iused to test and validate my Javascript was [JS Hint](https://jshint.com/) I tested each of the 4 JS files in my project seperatly and was pleased to find that the only issues that occured where a few unnecessary semi colons and one unused variable.
 All of these issues have now been corrected and the final results before submission can be seen below.

 #### script.js